rlwhall/CLASSIC_DRI_Tutorial/README.md

 ### Workshop & Tutorial Overview

 The tutorials in this repository were developed for a workshop designed to introduce women in the Earth and Environmental Sciences to digital research infrastructure.
 The workshop provided an introduction to digital research infrastructure and development tools such as the terminal, JupyterLab, Bash and Python.
-Attendees then had an opportunity to interact with a DRAC training environment called [Magic Castle](https://research-software-directory.org/software/magic-castle), where they submitted a slurm job to run CLASSIC at an eddy covariance tower location.
-Once the model simulation had run, attendees compared the model output to the observed eddy covariance tower data.
+Attendees had an opportunity to interact with a DRAC training environment called [Magic Castle](https://research-software-directory.org/software/magic-castle), where they submitted a slurm job to run CLASSIC at an eddy covariance tower location.
+Once the model simulation was complete, attendees compared the model output to the observed eddy covariance tower data.

-The workshop followed the a series of presentations and tutorials.
+The workshop followed a series of presentations and tutorials.
-- Introduction to the Digital Research Alliance of Canada (DRAC), Digital Research Infrastructure (DRI), Advanced Research Computing (ARC)
+- Introduction to the Digital Research Alliance of Canada (DRAC), digital research infrastructure (DRI), and advanced research computing (ARC)
   - Materials can be found in `docs/tutorial_files/Slides`.
 - Introduction to Earth system models and terrestrial biosphere models
   - Materials can be found in `docs/tutorial_files/Slides`.